AdobeDocs/campaign.en/help/common/delivery/using/steps-defining-the-target-population.md

 1. When importing the recipients, click the **[!UICONTROL File format definition...]** link to select and configure the external file.

-   For more information on data import, refer to [this section](../../platform/using/executing-import-jobs.md#step-2---source-file-selection).
+   For more information on data import, refer to [this page for Campaign Classic v7](../../../v7/platform/using/executing-import-jobs.md#step-2---source-file-selection).

 1. Click **[!UICONTROL Finish]** and configure your delivery as a standard delivery.